Hernando de Soto (economist): 2021 presidential campaign

-De Soto announced his candidacy for president in September 2020 under the party Go on Country.
+De Soto announced his candidacy for president in September 2020 under the party Avanza País.
 Prior to the announcement, De Soto expressed hesitation to formally run for president lest politicizing and potentially delegitimizing work done by the ILD and himself on dead capital.

-On 30 October 2020, De Soto presented his technical team, which included the former president of CONFIEP Miguel Vega Alvear, businessman Carlos Añaños, former Fujimori minister and first Vice President Francisco Tudela, former GEIN commander Marco Miyashiro, the former head of the Operation Chavín de Huantar José Williams, the diplomat Álvaro de Soto, among others.
+On 30 October 2020, De Soto presented his technical team, which included the former president of CONFIEP Miguel Vega Alvear, businessman Carlos Añaños, former Fujimori minister and first Vice President Francisco Tudela, former GEIN commander Marco Miyashiro, the former head of the Operation Chavín de Huántar José Williams, the diplomat Álvaro de Soto, among others.

-On December 14, 2020, de Soto shared an alleged secret poll in Beto Ortiz's show in Willax Televisión.
+On 14 December 2020, de Soto shared an alleged secret poll in Beto Ortiz's show in Willax Televisión.
 That poll ranked him first.
 De Soto spoke in the interview that: "The way this (the cadres) comes to us is because people very close to the state apparatus, it seems, were outraged at the enormous difference between the polls they handle."

-In January 2021, a strike was filed that considered that the Go on Country electoral court had not been properly formed.
+In January 2021, a strike was filed that considered that the Avanza País electoral court had not been properly formed.
 This strike was declared unfounded by the JEE.

 Another strike was filed against him by a citizen, because he points out that Hernando de Soto "has entered in the Academic Training section of the resume, which has the academic degree 'demi license en sciences economiques' awarded by the University of Geneva, which would have been obtained in 1964.”.
 But since this degree or title is not registered with SUNEDU, false information would be declared and it should be excluded from the candidacy.

 On 24 February 2021, following an approach to advise Francisco Sagasti on the COVID-19 pandemic management in Peru, De Soto announced the first Peruvian shadow cabinet.
 Mainly composed of his campaign technical team, the main purpose of the opposition cabinet is to offer an alternative in order for the government to concur and apply during the crisis.

 De Soto rejected the exclusion of Rafael López Aliaga, an electoral rival in the 2021 elections, for which he appeared at the demonstration of his followers on the outskirts of the JNE, in which Lopez Aliaga was, who praised him.

 De Soto was caught in controversy surrounding Vacunagate, a scandal where political elites in Peru were able to be vaccinated against COVID-19 ahead of schedule.
 He initially denied having received a COVID-19 vaccine "from any Peruvian", though it was later reported that he flew twice to the United States to be vaccinated.
 During presidential debates de Soto promised to work with the United Nations to prevent foreign "criminals or poor people" from entering Peru, stating "Let their governments take care of them, we will take care of ours".
 He proposed reforming Peru's education for less foreign reliance and increasing the health budget.

 Ultimately, de Soto placed fourth in an atomized race of 18 nominees.